 Assessment of credit risk is done by rating agencies for specific debt securities and borrowing entities.
 In the bond market, a rating agency assesses the creditworthiness of government and corporate debt obligations.

 Two of the three major rating organizations provide ratings to large bond issuers.
 Rating agencies also give ratings to sovereign borrowers, the largest in most financial markets.

-A rating agency gives the sovereign a rating to show its ability to fulfil its debt obligations.
+A rating agency gives the sovereign a rating to show its ability to fulfill its debt obligations.

-The poor credit rating shows that the loan has a high-risk premium, and it prompts an increase in the interest charged to the individuals and the entities with a low credit rating.
+The poor credit rating shows that the loan has a high-risk premium, and it prompts an increase in the interest charged to individuals and entities with a low credit rating.

 A downgrade with a ‘rating watch’ might sometimes imply that the instrument will be downgraded further or the default on the debt will be initiated soon.